Joanne-L/dat129/README.md

 Project code for Python 2

 # icon creation
-This will be the first semester project.... creating an icon.
+This will be the first semester project.... creating an icon and manipulate it.